Famous Music: Founding

-Famous Music Records Group
+Record label group division

-For a number of years, Famous Music also had a record label group division that included Blue Thumb Records, Dot Records and Paramount Records.
-In 1974 these were acquired by ABC Records for $5.5 million with most of the Famous labels absorbed into ABC Records.
+For a number of years, Famous Music also had a record label group division that included Blue Thumb Records, Dot Records, Paramount Records, and Tumbleweed Records.
+In 1974, the division was acquired by ABC Records for $5.5 million, and most of the Famous labels were absorbed into ABC Records.

 Famous had distribution deals with Neighborhood Records and Sire Records, the latter of which was distributed by ABC until 1977.

-The catalogs of all the ABC/Famous Music labels are now owned by Universal Music Group (with some exceptions, for example, the 1968-1970 catalog of Stax Records, which during that period was owned by Famous, is owned by Concord Music Group, itself distributed by UMG.)
+The catalogs of all the ABC/Famous Music labels are now owned by Universal Music Group, with some exceptions.
+For example, the 1968-1970 catalog of Stax Records, which during that period was owned by Famous, is owned by Concord Music Group, itself distributed by UMG.

 Various labels under Universal manage different parts of the catalog depending on the genre.
 Here are some examples: